Manifesto

 My first career was in opera, partly explaining my ongoing quest to keep things colourful.

-I’ve worked as a copywriter since 2013 - in-house at a large global charity, and freelance with London creative agencies, think tanks and start-ups.
-In 2020 I was grateful to receive a postgrad scholarship from the Sheffield University School of Journalism, enabling me to complete the International Public and Political Communication Master’s program with distinction in
+In 2013 I began working as a copywriter - freelancing with London creative agencies, think tanks and start-ups, with a couple of years in-house at a large global charity.
+In 2020 I was grateful to receive a postgrad scholarship from the Sheffield University School of Journalism, enabling me to complete the International Public and Political Communication Master’s program with distinction in September 2021.
+This certificate I keep on my wall, if only to remind me never, ever to attempt a PhD.

-In 2018 I began training as a mindfulness teacher – to share this practical magic wherever possible, and to be more useful to the overall conversation in the emerging sector.
+In 2018 I began training as a mindfulness teacher – to share this practical magic wherever possible, and to be more useful to the overall conversation in the emerging sector of inner-outer change.

 I’ve taken time out from assorted careers to survive cancer a few times.